Leopard 2: KFOR

 Starting on 12 June 1999, 28 Leopard 2A5 tanks were deployed to Kosovo by the German Army as part of the Kosovo Force (KFOR).
-The vehicles of Panzerbataillon 33 and 214 were sent from Macedonia to Prizren.
+The vehicles of Panzerbataillon 33 and 214 were sent from North Macedonia to Prizren.
 They were used for patrols, protecting checkpoints and bases as well as part of the show of force.
 On 13 June 1999, two members of the Serbian paramilitary started firing from inside a Fiat 125p car at one of the checkpoints in Prizren and both were killed by return fire.
 A Leopard 2A5 was located at the checkpoint, but it could not participate in the fighting as it was only partially crewed.

 On 26 June 1999, a Leopard 2A5 fired four warning shots above the town of Orahovac.
 From late 2000 to early 2001, the tanks were replaced by the Leopard 2A4 model.
-Leopard 2A4s were deployed to Macedonia in 2001 as part of the NATO intervention.
-The tanks served to protect Bundeswehr logistic sites in Macedonia.
+Leopard 2A4s were deployed to North Macedonia in 2001 as part of the NATO intervention.
+The tanks served to protect Bundeswehr logistic sites in North Macedonia.
 Until their return in 2004, the Leopard 2 tanks were stationed at the Austrian-Swiss camp "Casablanca".